mui/material-ui/docs/pages/blog/mui-x-v7.md

 Since the promotion from the [lab's package](/material-ui/about-the-lab/) to MUI X, the primary focus has been on improving the component's developer experience.
 This includes efforts aimed to simplify its usage, implement new customization APIs, and provide clearer documentation and illustrative examples, making them more informative and user-friendly.

-A significant addition is the time-saving alternative to the traditional JSX architecture, the RichTreeView.
+A significant addition is the time-saving alternative to the traditional JSX architecture, the Rich Tree View.

 ### Rich Tree View

 The Tree View was split into two distinct components.

-The first is the `SimpleTreeView`, which retains the classic and familiar JSX approach and is still the one behind the original `<TreeView />`.
+The first is the **Simple Tree View**, which retains the classic and familiar JSX approach and is still the one behind the original Tree View.

-The second is the `RichTreeView`, a new component designed to streamline the development process, and with which we aim to support several common use cases out-of-the-box.
+The second is the **Rich Tree View**, a new component designed to streamline the development process, and with which we aim to support several common use cases out-of-the-box.

 Similar to the Data Grid, it only requires a dataset and possibly a few properties to render; it does all the heavy lifting for you, handling most of the complexities internally.